 Silo Box Writeup & Walkthrough – [HTB] – HackTheBox

-This article shows how to hack Silo box and obtain both user.txt and root.txt by using Kali Linux.
+This article demonstrates how to hack the Silo box and retrieve both user.txt and root.txt using Kali Linux.

 Introduction